esperhq/esper-api/README.md

 The payload sent to the `Esper.sequence(payload)` method is an array of lighting stages.

-Each light stage has the following attributes;
+Each light stage has the following attributes:
 ```javascript
 [
     {id:1,intensities:[0,0,75.00],duration:5.5},